bcongdon/gdq-stats/README.md

 An AWS RDS PostgreSQL instance is used as the backend data repository.

+## Run it yourself:

+1. Clone the repo.
+2. Run `bundle install` to pull down the dependencies.
+3. Run `bundle exec jekyll serve` to build and serve the website to `localhost`.

 ### Attribution
 * [alligatr](http://alligatr.co.uk/) - for his previous years of doing SGDQ/AGDQ stats.
 The initial design of this site was heavily inspired by alligatr's past work.
 * [David Ensinger](http://davidensinger.com/2013/08/how-i-use-reduce-to-minify-and-optimize-assets-for-production/) - for his great minifier Rakefile blog post